zoukon/Mnist-keras/README.md

 ### CometML
 https://www.comet.ml/zoukon/mnist

 The experiment itself is a simple Convolutional neural network made with Keras, trained and tested on the Mnist dataset.
 This is still a work in progress.
+The code varies slightly from system to system.
+I have the different files I have uploaded here, to make it more clear which alterations had to be made to the original code to make it run on the different platforms.
+The platforms that use the appropriate files are as follows:

 ## Overview
 The purpose of this experiment to categorize the MNIST dataset by using a convolutional neural network (CNN).
 MNIST is a set of 70,000 labeled images